oortega20/tensorslow/README.md

 Tensor([[0.000 0.000 0.000]
         [0.000 0.000 0.000]])
 ```
-A simple demonstration of forward propagation with Tensorslow's activations
+A simple demonstration of forward propagation with Tensorslow's available layers and activations

 ```python
 >>> from tensorslow.linalg import Tensor